-We are renowned for our experience in handling financial settlements amicably for our clients.
+We’re renowned for our experience in handling financial settlements amicably for our clients.
 We will guide you through all the aspects of your financial settlement including common issues such as.

 We believe overall, most people could settle their cases, out of court.
 Going to court is expensive, time-consuming and worst of all, there is no guarantee that you will get the result you desire.

-Here are some common questions asked by clients:
+Here are some common questions:-

 Getting a financial settlement is not compulsory.
 In fact, many couples divorce without ever getting a financial settlement and/or a consent order.
 Common reasons people give for not getting a financial settlement/consent order are:

 We have encountered many couples who had a mutual understanding, which subsequently fell apart after the reality of the divorce had set in.
 There have also been some very high profile cases where a spouse has come back years later to make financial claims upon the other.
-One successful claim was made 20 years after the divorce had been finalised, the case hit the press because the parties had nothing at the time of the divorce, but one party had become very wealthy post-divorce.
+One successful claim made 20 years after the divorce had finalised, hit the press because the parties had nothing at the time of the divorce, but one party had become very wealthy post-divorce.

 If one party wants to instruct a solicitor, we can still assist both of you with negotiations, or just you alone by communicating with your partner’s solicitor.
 Our approach is flexible so we can tailor our service to meet your individual needs.